JaredThacker/deepcuts/README.md

 Or maybe just trying to find that next record to play?
 Don't know where to start?
 Don't feel like pressing through all the recommended albums to find something?
-Don't worry because deepcuts has got you!
+Don't worry because deepcuts has got you now!
 ```